Shubham6597/myprog.py/README.md

 ```

 2. NetBasedApplication - This takes voice input from the user and one needs to say Lucky along with the command to run application.
+But you need to have proper net connection for its functioning.

 Before using this application you need to run below mentioned commands in command promt to install the required modules:
 ```